 Chicago Tribune Charities, a fund of the Robert R. McCormick Foundation, focuses its giving areas to help low-income youth, adults and families in the Chicago area.
 It supports youth education as well as strengthening families through adult literacy, workforce development, and child abuse prevention and child trauma treatment programs.
 Chicago Tribune Charities has two areas through which grants are made: Chicago Tribune Holiday Campaign and Special Initiatives.

 The McCormick Foundation and Chicago Tribune partner to raise funds from the general public for Chicago Tribune Charities.
 In addition, the McCormick Foundation provides a generous match of 50 cents for each dollar raised.
 All administrative expenses are paid for by the McCormick Foundation and Chicago Tribune so that 100% of all funds raised, plus the match, goes to charitable support.
 Through Chicago Tribune Charities, the McCormick Foundation distributes a total of $3.5 to $4 million per year to nonprofit programs in the city of Chicago and the suburbs.

 Chicago Tribune Holiday Campaign Grant Guidelines

 The Chicago Tribune Holiday Giving is a campaign of Chicago Tribune Charities, a McCormick Foundation Fund.

 Workforce Development – supports community-based vocational and employment programs for people in poverty and skills training for low income youth.
 The category also supports advocacy and technical assistance endeavors which promote improvement in the workforce development system, increase resources available to disadvantaged job seekers, and enhance the quality of service delivery.
-The Workforce Development Letter of Inquiry (LOI) process is currently closed for 2016 grant cycle.
+The Workforce Development Letter of Inquiry (LOI) process is currently open for 2017 grant cycle.
+The LOI will close on November 3, 2016 at 5:00pm.